 - No piercings are allowed.
 Earrings are not allowed. - Hair may not touch the bottom of the collar or be below the middle of the ears and must be trimmed at or above the eyebrows.
-No facial hair is permitted.
-Students must be clean-shaven at all times.
+Hair may be tied up with a hair tie in order to meet these requirements. - No facial hair is permitted.
+Students must be cleanshaven at all times.
 Sideburns may not extend below the earlobe. - Abnormal or extreme hairstyles as determined by the administration are not permitted. - At all Brook Hill events (sporting events, fine arts events, etc.), student do not need to be in uniform but must follow similar guidelines. - Tattoos must be covered at all times. - Highlighting and coloring of hair is permitted as long as it is dyed a natural color. - Appropriate attire is expected at all Brook Hill dances.
 Specific dress guidelines will be communicated to the student body prior to the dance.